yaya2devops/botpower/README.md

 ## Workflow Representation

 It's essential to apply your scenario on paper and later translate it into a chatbot flow using nodes connected to one another.

-## Considerations

-When designing your chatbot's flow, keep these considerations in mind:

-- Ensure proper delay times using "execute code" and utility functions.
-- Organize the "on enter" order effectively.
-- Utilize storage functions to store and retrieve information from conversations.
-- Allow users to attach files for enhanced interactions.